jwang93/SLogo/README.md

 ##### Any known bugs, crashes, or problems with the project's functionality
    Bugs:
-     - set background image cause null-pointer exception for some files but not others
+     * set background image cause null-pointer exception for some files but not others
-     -
+     *
    Not implemented functionality:
-     - allow user to set image for turtle **we imagine it will be very similar to set background image
+     * allow user to set image for turtle; we imagine it will be very similar to set background image
+	 * background images and colors are still problematic as not all commands are working correctly - we implemented it purely view side and there is a mostly complete model side implementation that is not connected.
-     - pen can choose to make dashed lines ** not hard but we chose to work more on refactoring with our time
+     * pen cannot choose to make dashed lines; not hard but we chose to work more on refactoring with our time
-     - let user acess a html page for help
+     * let user acess a html page for help
-     - undo/do actions
+     * undo/do actions
-     - show variables/functions defined by users **GUI has windows for them but isn't functional yet
+     * show variables/functions defined by users ** GUI has windows for them but isn't functional yet

 ##### Any extra features included in the project